clararajadel/jupyter-datacube-docker-singularity/README.md

 ```
 $ mkdir local
 ```
-- **Create and activate virtual environment** named "jupy-docker" using conda (all path is written because the environment is saved out from conda /envs):
+- **Create and activate virtual environment** named "jupy-docker" using conda (all path is written because the environment is saved out from conda /envs).
+This step is not mandatory, you can use an existing environment but I do not recommend it.
 ```
 $ conda create -p /home/clara/projects/jupyter-datacube-docker-singularity/jupy-docker
 $ source activate /home/clara/projects/jupyter-datacube-docker-singularity/jupy-docker